tkim/emsx_api_doc/source/faq.rst

 	delaying a fast stream with slow one.
 For most design, it's best to have separte session for real-time data vs. EMSX API or reference data service.

-* Can I open and close sessions?
+* Should I open and close sessions as needed?
 	Yes but typically opening and closing a session is expensive for both the client's application and for Bloomberg back-end and thus unnecessary for most designs.

 * Why can I not subscribe using ticker and fields like other APIs?